Wanglab-UTHSC/JUMP_shiny/document/English_Normalization.md

 4. **Normalization Results**

-   After normalization, the Result Table will appear on the right side of the page.
-Similar to the `Exploratory Analysis`, Intensity Distribution, PCA plot, and sample distance plots are generated to assess the effectiveness of the normalization.
+   After normalization, the `Data Table` will appear on the right side of the page.
+Similar to the `Exploratory Analysis`, Intensity Distribution, PCA plot, and Sample Correlation are generated to assess the effectiveness of the normalization.

    ![batch distribution](../www/images/Batch_distribution.png){width=90%}